What is sustainable fashion?

 Low carbon footprint

 As a rule, fashion that has a low carbon footprint tends to have a short supply chain and collections are manufactured using non-polluting means.
 Collections that are designed, sourced, manufactured and sold within a shorter distance naturally have a lower carbon-footprint than collections that have travelled between cities or countries.

 There are exciting things going on in the world of sustainable materials.
 Generally, these fall under two categories: natural materials and sustainable synthetics.
 Natural and untreated materials, like cotton, linen and silk don’t release harmful chemicals or microfibres into the environment, but do require a lot of water – something that is particularly problematic as they tend to grow in water-scarce countries.

 Sustainable synthetics are manmade but often make use of natural materials.
 Piñatex has become a well-known sustainable synthetic.
-This is natural leather alternative made from the fibres contained in pineapple leaves.
+This is natural leather alternative made from fibres contained in pineapple leaves.
 Again, this makes use of the inedible part of the fruit, preventing waste and offering a bio-degradable alternative to leather and plastic-based synthetics.
 Mushroom leather, first developed by Stella McCartney is also becoming increasingly popular.

 Slow fashion is the industry’s answer to clothes that are produced quickly and disposed of even quicker.
 Slow fashion is based on the concept that fashion should be made with care and last a lifetime.
 This approach is designed to create high-quality, durable clothes that won’t end up in landfill or the ocean.